 A procurement process is currently underway for language and interpreting arrangements for NHS primary care services in the North East.

-The NHS England and NHS Improvement Public Health team responsible for commissioning this service wanted views on what has worked well and what could be improved within the current service.
+The NHS England Public Health team responsible for commissioning this service wanted views on what has worked well and what could be improved within the current service.

 Interpretation and translation services are provided free to patients accessing primary care services.
 This means access to spoken and non-spoken word interpretation when seeing a GP, dentist, pharmacist or optometrist, for example.